-This document is also available for download in PDF and Microsoft Word format:
+This document is also available for download in PDF format:

 Each student requesting accommodations through the Disability Resource Center is required to submit documentation to verify eligibility under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendments Act (ADAAA).
 As defined by Section 504 and the ADA, an individual with a disability is a person who has a physical or mental impairment which substantially limits a major life activity, including learning.
 Academic adjustments and other accommodations are implemented to provide equal access to college programs and services.